Music of Mauritania: Types of Mauritanian music

 Music progresses through five modes (a system with origins in Arabic music): karr, fagu (both black), lakhal, labyad (both white, and corresponding to a period of one's life or an emotion) and lebtyat (white, a spiritual mode relating to the afterlife).
 There are further submodes, making for a complicated system, one to which nearly all male musicians conform.
 Female musicians are rare and are not bound by the same set of rules.

 Musicians

 In spite of the rarity of female musicians in Mauritania, the most famous Moorish musician is a woman, Dimi Mint Abba.
 Dimi's parents were both musicians (her father had been asked to compose the Mauritanian national anthem), and she began playing at an early age.
 Her professional career began in 1976, when she sang on the radio and then competed, the following year, in the Umm Kulthum Contest in Tunis.

 Another popular female musician is Malouma, who is also a respected politician and social activist ("Desert of Eden," Shanachie Records [U.S.], 1998).

+Another esteemed female musician is Noura Mint Seymali.

+Mauritania has also rappers in the Hip-hop movement.
+Professional Hip-hop started in the late 2000s.